MothNik/robust_fourier/README.rst

 〰️ Hermite functions
 ---------------------

-Being the eigenfunctions of the Fourier transform, Hermite functions are an excellent candidate as the basis functions for a Least Squares Regression approach to the Fourier transform.
+Being the eigenfunctions of the Fourier transform, Hermite functions are excellent candidates for the basis functions for a Least Squares Regression approach to the Fourier transform.
 However, their evaluation can be a bit tricky.

 The module ``hermite_functions`` offers a numerically stable way to evaluate Hermite